-\$0 copay for Medicarecovered diagnosis and treatment for diseases and conditions of the eve. including an annual glaucoma screening for people at risk.
+\$0 copay for Medicarecovered diagnosis and treatment for diseases and conditions of the eye, including an annual glaucoma screening for people at risk.

-\$0 copay for one pair of Medicare-covered eyeglasses
+\$0 copay for one pair of Medicare-covered eyeglasses or hard contact lenses after cataract surgery.

-One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
-(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+lens.
+(If you have two separate cataract operations, you

+cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+Routine eve exam

-- Routine eve exam Limited to 1 visit(s) every year - Additional routine eye wear - o Up to a \$125 combined credit every year for all additional eyewear. - o Limited to 12 pairs of contact lenses each year. - Limited to 1 pair(s) of eyeglasses (lenses and frames) every year.
+Limited to 1 visit(s) every year

+Additional routine eye wear

+- o Up to a \$125 combined credit every year for all additional eyewear. - o Limited to 12 pairs of contact lenses each year. - Limited to 1 pair(s) of eyeglasses (lenses and frames) every year.